Insuring Older Homes

 To test if your property has scrim wall boards you can use the knock test – Scrim will sound like you are knocking on wood, it will be near impossible to distinguish any studs.
-You could also use the floating wallpaper test – with age the hessian Scrim will starts coming away and give the impression of floating, bulging or twisting wallpaper.
+You could also use the floating wallpaper test – with age the hessian Scrim starts coming away and gives the impression of floating, bulging or twisting wallpaper.
 Check for this in room corners.
 Finally you could try a close inspection – you can sometimes see rough sawn board (Sarking) or hessian (Scrim) where wallpaper is loose or has come away, or the wallpaper will look ‘textured’ as the woven hessian fabric has imprinted the wallpaper from underneath.

-Weatherboard’s were originally constructed from native timber, and unlike modern materials require a lot of maintenance, including regular painting.
+Weatherboards were originally constructed from native timber, and unlike modern materials require a lot of maintenance, including regular painting.
 Unmaintained weatherboards will begin to rot over time, which will reduce weather tightness.

-An iron roof is expected to least about 50 years.
+An iron roof is expected to last about 50 years.
 As a roof ages flashings will corrode and loosen, nails will go missing and leaks will develop.
 Good maintenance and painting will get you so far, but eventually it will need to be replaced.

 Unreinforced masonry chimneys are a hazard to the home, and to anyone, and anything near your home.
 It is not uncommon for 100 year old brick chimneys to come crashing down on the house, cars and people during earthquakes and storms.
 If the fireplace is unused these should be removed to the roofline.
-If the fireplace is still in use, then the chimney should be check for its stability and reinforced if required.
+If the fireplace is still in use, then the chimney should be checked for its stability and reinforced if required.

 If the house has old pipes, they may need replacing due to mineral build up, leaks or corrosion.
 Make sure you closely inspect any exposed pipes to see if they’re properly working.
 Mineral buildup won’t be that noticeable until you’re trying to have a shower and wondering why not much water is coming out.
 Original plumbing pipes would have been copper and may still be in good condition.
 However when upgrading to mains pressure pipework and fittings may not have the ability to cope with the additional pressure.

-If replumbing was carried out during the late 1970s and early 1980s, a particular type of black plastic pipe (Dux Qest) was likely to have been used.
+If replumbing was carried out during the late 1970s and early 1980s, a particular type of black plastic pipe (Dux Quest) was likely to have been used.
 After a short time the product was taken off from the market because there were numerous incidents of pipes bursting and causing considerable damage.
 If there is black plastic piping from a renovation dating from this period, it will need replacing.

-Electrical Wiring and Switchboard
+Original Electrical Wiring and Switchboard

 In 1888 Reefton (in the South Island’s West Coast) was the first town in the country to be connected to the public grid; surprisingly the power was supplied from a hydroelectric power station, not a coal power plant.
 By 1910 locally generated electricity was widespread.
 The earliest wiring was cloth-wrapped rubber insulated in metal conduit.
 It was designed for a very small number of outlets.
 In the 1930’s rubber wrapped wiring (with an earth wire) was used without conduit.
 This wiring deteriorated as the rubber insulation perished and became brittle.
 Many homes would have been rewired in the 1950’s and 1960’s with PVC or early versions of TPS wiring.
 This is also known to deteriorate over time, and wasn’t designed to be covered by insulation.

 Homes have more lights, electronics, gadgets, and appliances (including some that are permanently on standby) than anyone from the 1900’s could ever have imagined.
 The original wiring was not designed to handle this load, and was not built to last.
-Most fires we see are electrical.
+Most house fires we see are electrical.
 Couple deteriorated wiring with Scrim and Sarking and you’ve got yourself a bonfire ready to go.

-– Exterior Cladding; no outstanding maintenance.
+– Exterior Cladding; No outstanding maintenance.